ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Interface>Toggle Selection Panel Resize: Stops selection panel from shrinking (eg: dome).
 Game.Interface>Toggle Show Hints: No more hints ever (Enable to disable all hints).
 Game.Interface>Toggle Signs: Concrete, metal deposits, not working, etc...
+Game.Interface>Toggle Use All Loading Screens: Some DLC replaces loading screens with their own, enable to use all of them.
 Game.Interface>Toggle Vertical Cheat Menu: Puts the menu down the side of the screen to save horizontal space for the info bar.
 Game.Interface>Toggle on-screen hints: Don't show hints for this game.
 Game.Interface>UI Transparency Mouseover: Toggle removing transparency on mouseover.